Twitter Marketing Strategy In 2019

 Whilst some people use Twitter to connect with friends, a lot of people use it to connect with celebrities, journalists and like-minded strangers.
 One benefit of Twitter is that people are often more receptive to a conversation than if you were to interact on Instagram or Facebook.
 It’s therefore important not to discredit Twitter as a good marketing platform in 2019.

-Examples of brands with a successful Twitter marketing strategy
+Examples of brands who are killing it with their Twitter marketing strategy

 Whilst countless brands are failing on Twitter, there are some who are leading by example.